 CSPA Background

 - Extraordinary Circumstances Exception – The Feb.
-14 policy change is considered an extraordinary circumstance that may excuse an applicant’s failure to meet the sought-to-acquire requirement.
+14 policy change is considered an exceptional circumstance that may excuse an applicant’s failure to meet the sought-to-acquire requirement.
 This exception opens doors for those who previously may have been ineligible.

 - Excusing Failure to Meet Requirement – The USCIS may excuse an applicant’s failure to meet this requirement if they did not apply to adjust their status due to prior policy constraints or if their CSPA age would have been calculated as over 21.
-The new policy ensures that these applicants are now eligible for CSPA age-out protection.
+The new policy ensures these applicants are eligible for CSPA age-out protection.

 Conclusion

-The recent updates to the USCIS policy provide a clearer path for noncitizens who might have been affected by the earlier regulations.
+The recent updates to the USCIS policy provide a more straightforward path for noncitizens who might have been affected by the earlier regulations.
 If you or a loved one may benefit from the changes to the “sought to acquire” requirement under the CSPA, seeking professional guidance from an immigration lawyer is highly recommended.
 Understanding these complex changes is essential for navigating the immigration process successfully, and we are here to assist you every step of the way.

 Schedule a Consultation with an Immigration Lawyer